kerem-signifai/Consense/README.md

 # Running Consense

 ## With Docker Compose
 A `docker-compose.yml` file exists in the root directory.
 If Docker Compose is installed, the Consense webapp can be started with `docker-compose up`.
-This will start and expose the webapp on port 8080.

 ## With Startup Script
 The `target/universal/stage/bin/consense` script can be used to start the webapp after it has been fully staged with `sbt stage`.

+Both of the above running methods will start and expose the webapp on port 8080.
+An API exists to simulate single-shot consensus and its use is demonstrated in the `simulate.ipynb` notebook.